The Contrast Between Two Types of Believer’s – Part 3

 The same applies to spiritual growth: “In order to gain something worthwhile in the future, you must expend or sacrifice something in the present.”

-One of the primary growing pains of Christianity is not so much physical but psychological, an internal struggle involving two diverse natures.
+One of Christianity’s primary growing pains is not so much physical as psychological, an internal struggle involving two diverse natures.

-Surrender is another difficult aspect of spiritual development, which the flesh dramatically abhors.
-Letting go, that is, renouncing and refraining from any pleasure, pursuit, or ambition which interferes with our personal relationship with the Lord Jesus Christ.
+Surrender is another difficult aspect of spiritual development that the flesh dramatically abhors.
+Letting go means renouncing and refraining from any pleasure, pursuit, or ambition that interferes with our personal relationship with the Lord Jesus Christ.
 This submission is one area where balance won’t do; the heart scale must decidedly and consistently tilt in favor of the things of the Lord.

 The word of God is unequivocal on this point, “Set your affection on things above, not on things on earth.”
 (Col.3:2).